 I am approachable and unstuffy: ‘a very valuable team member, who inspires real confidence’ (2016 – Costs); ‘extremely good on paper and very user friendly’ (2015 – Professional Liability).

 I am hardworking and go the extra mile for my clients to guide them through what can be very stressful situations for them.

-I offer a free 30 minute meeting or telephone discussion to explore how I can help you.
+I find that it is often helpful to have a telephone discussion to explore how I can help you.

 My recent costs cases have included advising litigation clients in a dispute with their after the event insurers over the terms of their policy and whether payment of their premiums have fallen due.
 Careful analysis of the contract provisions and drafting a strongly worded letter which set out the relevant background in some detail proved decisive in persuading the other side to accept the clients’ case.

 I acted recently in a costs dispute between a solicitor and former client, where solicitors’ costs of over £1 million were challenged.
 Some of the points of principle made a very large difference to the amounts which could be recovered.
 As a barrister brought in very shortly before the hearing, when the case had already been prepared, I think I justified my involvement by taking a critical look at the evidence and identifying a few key documents which had not previously been brought to the court’s attention, but which in the end proved decisive in persuading the court of our version of events.

 I regularly help clients who are being sued by their former solicitors for fees.
 I often draft "Points of Dispute" in detailed assessment proceedings and then assist at the final hearing or help the cleint to negotiate a settlement.

 My specialist areas of practice are professional negligence and costs.
 I have 19 years’ experience as a barrister in a well-regarded commercial set of chambers, 4 New Square.
 I am ranked as a leading junior in both of my practice areas by the Legal 500 and Chambers & Partners.